Agoric/documentation/main/zoe/api/zoe.md

 - `terms` `{Object}`
 - Returns: `{InstanceInformation}`

 Zoe is long-lived.
 We can use Zoe to create smart contract instances by specifying a particular contract installation to use, as well as the `terms` of the contract.
-The contract terms are the arguments to the contract, and must includ the expected assays for the underlying rights.
-(Other than th `assays` property of `terms`, the `terms` properties are up to the discretion of the smart contract.)
-We get back an instance,  handle for that instance, the handle for the installation, and th terms.
+The contract terms are the arguments to the contract, and must include the expected assays for the underlying rights.
+(Other than the `assays` property of `terms`, the `terms` properties are up to the discretion of the smart contract.)
+We get back an instance, a handle for that instance, the handle for the installation, and the terms.

 ```js
 const {